lu-kup/sorting-api/README.md

 Performance time is displayed along with the sorting result, and the performance can be compared between all implemented algorithms by calling the endpoint `POST /api/sorting/all-algorithms`.

 The sorting endpoints save the sorted result to a file (e.g., `Result_08-31_08:51:33.txt`).
 The files are saved to the directory `Infrastructure/Data`.
-The latest saved results can be loaded by calling the endpoint `GET /api/sorting`.
+The latest saved result can be loaded by calling the endpoint `GET /api/sorting`.

 ### Clone the repository